-Open data is important to the State of Delaware as it is a cornerstone that supports greater government accountability, efficiency, and citizen engagement.
+Contact: James Collins, State CIO james.collins@state.de.us 302-739-9500 Executive Summary Open data is important to the State of Delaware as a cornerstone supporting greater government accountability, efficiency, and citizen engagement.
 Delaware's immediate past governor, Jack Markell, was interested in stimulating Delaware's economy through innovation.
 Another of his key interests was creating a more transparent government that would enable improved research and analysis capabilities that could affect public policies and facilitate the genesis of new business.
 Markell's Executive Order (EO) 57, issued in January, 2016, represented a major milestone in leveraging state data as a strategic asset.
 It created the Open Data Council for the purpose of overseeing the development and operation of Delaware's Open Data Portal, incorporating Open Checkbook.
-Current Governor John Carney has underscored his commitment to the Open Data initiative, in his Transition Team Report, Action Plan for Delaware, as a key to enhancing economic development opportunities in Delaware.
+Current Governor John Carney underscored Delaware's commitment to the Open Data initiative, in his Transition Team Report, Action Plan for Delaware, as a key to enhancing economic development opportunities in Delaware.
+In February, 2018, he issued Executive Order 18, expanding the Delaware Open Data Council to include members from all Executive Branch agencies to support data sharing.
 Working together, the Department of Information and Technology (DTI) and the Department of State's Government Information Center (GIC) co-chair the Open Data Council created by EO 57.
 The Council is responsible for oversight of the Open Data Portal, incorporating Open Checkbook, and its available datasets.
 It is comprised of members from an ever-expanding number of state Executive Branch, Legislative and Judicial organizations, all working toward a common goal of truly transparent government.
 Tapping into the potential offered by making state data easily available to residents, businesses, researchers, and advocates will spur advances in policy governance, and the identification and provision of desired and needed services.

-The Delaware Open Data Portal was opened to the public on October 19, 2016 with 166 catalog items.
+The Delaware Open Data Portal was opened to the public on October 19, 2016 with 166 catalog items, growing to include over 227 items (including charts, maps, filtered views and 52 datasets) in 2018.

-Exemplar

-Delaware Open Data Portal is proof of Delaware's desire to meet the public's expectation for easily-accessible information about how government is working for them.
-Providing data that has previously been housed in discrete agency websites and in formats not easily machine readable or sharable shows Delaware's commitment to improve transparency, and provide citizens a user-friendly means to monitor how their tax dollars are being spent.
+Exemplar Delaware Open Data Portal proves Delaware's desire to meet public expectations for easily-accessible information about how government works for them.
+Providing data previously housed in discrete agency websites and in formats not easily machine readable or sharable shows Delaware's commitment to improve transparency, and provide citizens a user-friendly means to monitor how Delawareans' tax dollars are spent.

-Open Data Portal access to public government data assets saves state government time and money.
-It does this by reducing administrative costs associated with fulfilling data requests, identifying and eliminating redundant expenditures, and enhancing competition for state business.
-Policy decisions become more responsive to public desires as watchdog groups, businesses, and other constituents are more easily able to monitor and provide feedback on government agency efforts to meet commerce and human needs.
+Open Data Portal access to public government data assets saves state government time and money, reducing administrative costs associated with fulfilling data requests.
+It allows identification and elimination of redundant expenditures, and enhances competition for state business.
+Policy decisions can respond more directly to public desires as watchdog groups, businesses, and other constituents can easily monitor and provide feedback on government agency efforts to meet commerce and human needs.
 Best practices for government spending transparency call for one-stop, one-click comprehensive access to government spending.
 Delaware's Open Data Portal, incorporating Open Checkbook, is actively engaged in meeting this goal for Delawareans.